isc-projects/bind9/bin/dnssec/dnssec-signzone.rst

    The resulting file can be included in the original zone file with ``$INCLUDE``.
 This option cannot be combined with :option:`-O raw <-O>` or serial-number updating.

-.. option:: -E engine

-   This option specifies the hardware to use for cryptographic operations, such as a secure key store used for signing, when applicable.

-   When BIND 9 is built with OpenSSL, this needs to be set to the OpenSSL engine identifier that drives the cryptographic accelerator or hardware service module (usually ``pkcs11``).

 .. option:: -F